You are covered by the Collective Bargaining Agreement (CBA) if you are in the “bargaining unit.” The bargaining unit is defined in state law.

 - PCAs and support workers who provide services that are not funded through the state’s Medical Assistance program

 The thousands of home care workers in the collective bargaining unit voted in August 2014 to authorize SEIU Healthcare Minnesota as our bargaining unit’s representative.
 This means that our Union, which is governed and led by its members, represents the unit in negotiations with the State of Minnesota.
 All workers in the bargaining unit are entitled to Union representation and to the benefits negotiated by the Union.
-Some of the benefits in our first CBA include paid time off, a minimum wage of $10.75/hr that increases to $11.00/hr in 2016, new training programs, and a grievance and arbitration process to protect against wage theft.
-Click here for a summary of our contract. (http://www.seiuhealthcaremn.org/2015/06/10/home-care-workers-contract-summary/)
+Some of the benefits in our first CBA include paid time off, a minimum wage of $12/hour, new training programs, and a grievance and arbitration process to protect against wage theft.
+Click here for a summary of our contract. (http://www.seiuhealthcaremn.org/files/2017/06/HCMN-2017-2019-Home-Care-Contract.pdf)

 If I am in the bargaining unit does that mean that I’m automatically a Union member?
 Am I required to be a Union member?

 Joining together with thousands of other home care and healthcare workers in your Union gives you greater strength in collective bargaining, resulting in better wages, benefits, and training opportunities in the future.
 We keep our union strong by paying our Union dues, getting involved in Union leadership, talking to other home care workers, and sharing our stories with our communities and with our elected leaders.
 As a member you have all the benefits of membership, including the right to participate fully in the internal activities of the Union.
 This includes the right to vote to accept or reject the collective bargaining agreement which establishes your wages, benefits and training opportunities.
 It includes the right to shape contract proposals, the right to vote on changes in Union direction and policies, and the right to vote in and run in elections of Union officers.
-In addition to these rights to participate in the democracy and direction of your own organization, Union members can participate in no-cost trainings in CPR and other job skills offered by the Union; receive up to 10 free tickets for themselves and their family for our annual SEIU Day at the Minnesota Zoo; and receive the benefits available through Union Plus, such as better rates and deals on credit card, travel, and insurance benefits.
+In addition to these rights to participate in the democracy and direction of your own organization, Union members can participate in no-cost trainings in CPR and other job skills offered by the Union and receive the benefits available through Union Plus, such as better rates and deals on credit card, travel, and insurance benefits.

 Home care workers who join the Union contribute 3% of our gross income in Union dues.
 This means that for each dollar we earn, we contribute 3 cents to keep our Union strong.
 A committee of home care workers and other members of our Union’s Executive Board proposed the 3% dues rate after researching the experiences of home care Unions across the country.
 The home care Unions that have won the strongest standards (affordable health insurance, wage floors as high as $15 an hour, paid training opportunities, even retirement benefits) pay dues of 3% or higher.
 On June 13th, 2015, Union members from around the State who attended our membership meeting voted to approve the new 3% home care dues rate.